Ramshah1/disaster-response-pipeline/README.md

 This folder contains screenshots of the data visualizations as appeared on the index of the web app.

+### Utils
+When deploying on a web server, the pickling and unpickling required same `tokenize` function.
+The `utils` module contains tokenizer function so that the app gets successfully deployed over a remote server.

 ## Project Structure